IntelRealSense/librealsense/doc/installation.md

 # Ubuntu 14.04 LTS Installation

-Installation of devices on Linux is lengthy compared to Windows or OSX due to the fact an updated kernel must be installed and the core uvcvideo driver patched with support for additional pixel formats provided by RealSense™ cameras.
+Installation of cameras on Linux is lengthy compared to other supported platforms.
+Several upstream fixes to the uvcvideo driver have been merged in recent kernel versions, greatly enhancing stability.
+Once an updated kernel has been installed, one more patch must be applied to the uvcvideo driver with support for several non-standard pixel formats provided by RealSense™ cameras.

-**Note:** Several scripts below invoke `wget, git, add-apt-repository` which may be blocked by your IT firewall resulting in timeouts and errors.
+**Note:** Several scripts below invoke `wget, git, add-apt-repository` which may be blocked by router settings or a firewall.
 Add necessary proxy settings to config files or append scripts with appropriate switches.

 1. Ensure apt-get is up to date
   * `sudo apt-get update && sudo apt-get upgrade`